-She enjoys working with multidisciplinary teams on designing and evaluating new interface technologies that are useable and useful.
-Research contributions range from focused user interaction techniques (e.g. Excentric Labeling) to innovative visualizations (such as LifeLines for personal records or SpaceTree for hierarchical data exploration) and interactive search interface techniques such as Query Previews.
+Research contributions range from focused user interaction techniques (e.g. Excentric Labeling) to innovative visualizations (such as LifeLines or EventFlow for the analysis of temporal records or SpaceTree for hierarchical data exploration) and interactive search interface techniques such as Query Previews.
 Those interaction techniques have been carefully validated with user studies and are finding applications in industry, government information systems and digital libraries.

 Need (a lot) more?
 Resume